GuillaumeTechB/GuillaumeTechB/README.md

 - 💞️ I’m looking to collaborate on a website project, i am not an expert yet but im working on hard !
 I just like learning.
 - 📫 How to reach me is each part of yourself, each part of your code, of your projects, of your mind.
 So let's do it together !

+This is my first step on GitHub...
+Not sure doing well at the beginning, already sorry if i get wrong something for the start !

 <!---
 GuillaumeTechB/GuillaumeTechB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.